My notes

 - Norse (Europe to the USA, Thailand, and South Africa)

-- TUI fly Belgium (Belgium to Africa and Caribbean)
+- TUI fly Netherlands (Netherlands to Africa and Caribbean)

 - Rainbow Tours (Charter flights.
 Poland to S-E Asia, Africa, N. America, and Middle East)